peak-solutions-hub/dali-portal/.github/pull_request_template.md

 ---

-### 📜 Description
+### 📜 What does this pull request do?

-A clear, concise summary of the changes being introduced.
-What problem does this PR solve, and what is the outcome?
+Provide a clear, concise summary of the changes using bullet points.
+- First item in the list
+- Second item in the list

 ---